homemadearcade/zero/todo/2_FEATURESTODO.md

   Buttons just ‘Cue the next segment’ so the button is based on the title of the next section

 LOBBY UPDATE
+  Perhaps its time to...
+Get rid of the iframe
+  I need to be able to open up cobrowsing, close cobrowsing, not all this fake sht.
   Lobby Join Sound
   Lobby Member Count in /lobbys page
   Prevent someone from joining a lobby if they are already in one